-So even before they arrived at Mount Sinai, God expected the people to obey His commandments, including the Fourth Commandment.
+So even before they arrived at Mount Sinai, God expected the people to rest and remember the Sabbath day.

 After the Flood, people knew that God was against murder and demanded a penalty for it.
 “From the hand of every man’s brother I will require the life of man.
 Whoever sheds man’s blood, by man his blood shall be shed.
 For in the image of God He made man” (Genesis 9:5-6).

-The Seventh Commandment, “You shall not commit adultery” (Exodus 20:14), was known and understood by Joseph.
+The Seventh Commandment tells us: “You shall not commit adultery” (Exodus 20:14).

-God also had warned Abimelech, king of Gerar, not to commit adultery with Sarah.
+Earlier in the book of Genesis, God warned Abimelech, king of Gerar, not to commit adultery with Sarah (Abraham’s wife).
 “God came to Abimelech in a dream by night, and said to him, ‘Indeed you are a dead man because of the woman whom you have taken, for she is a man’s wife’” (Genesis 20:3).

 “So my righteousness will answer for me in time to come, when the subject of my wages comes before you: every one that is not speckled and spotted among the goats, and brown among the lambs, will be considered stolen, if it is with me” (Genesis 30:33).

-The Ninth and 10th Commandments, “You shall not bear false witness against your neighbor” and, “You shall not covet” (Exodus 20:16-17), have been breached ever since Eve saw and desired (coveted) the fruit from the tree of the knowledge of good and evil.
+We see this sin going all the way back to the Garden of Eden when Eve saw and desired (coveted) the fruit from the tree of the knowledge of good and evil (Genesis 3:6).
+Her coveting, provoked by the serpent, resulted in her eating the forbidden fruit.
 Adam ate of it as well (Genesis 3:6), and then both of them justified their actions (verses 10-13).
 The result of their disobedience to God was that they were kicked out of the Garden of Eden.

-Job also knew that deceit and covetousness were sins against God: “If I have walked with falsehood, or if my foot has hastened to deceit, let me be weighed on honest scales, that God may know my integrity” (Job 31:5-6).
-Later, in verses 9-11, Job said, “If my heart has been enticed by a woman, or if I have lurked at my neighbor’s door . … that would be wickedness; yes, it would be iniquity deserving of judgment.”
+Job also understood that coveting was sin: “If my heart has been enticed by a woman, or if I have lurked at my neighbor’s door . . . that would be wickedness; yes, it would be iniquity deserving of judgment” (Job 31:9, 11).

 The 10 Commandments existed before Moses and are still important today